How to apply

 Advice to applicants

 We would normally only consider applicants who have obtained the relevant qualifications.
 Applicants should contact the Admissions Office to discuss their particular circumstances.

-Distance learning students (full-time or part-time) can now come to the UK on a standard visitor visa for workshops and other sessions.
+Distance learning students can now come to the UK on a standard visitor visa for workshops and other sessions.
 Visit the Student Support website for more information: Standard Visitor Visa for Study